priya-ts7/SQL/README.md

 2) Data Manipulation Language

-      a) employees - Illustrates the use of clauses like ORDER BY, GROUP BY, HAVING
+      a) employees - Illustrates the use of clauses like ORDER BY, GROUP BY, HAVING <br/>
-      b) joins - Implements INNER JOIN, RIGHT JOIN, LEFT JOIN, CROSS JOIN and joining multiple tables and uses aggregate functions.
+      b) joins - Implements INNER JOIN, RIGHT JOIN, LEFT JOIN, CROSS JOIN and joining multiple tables and uses aggregate functions.<br/>
-      c) subqueries - Implents complex nested queries.
+      c) subqueries - Implents complex nested queries.<br/>
-      d) views - Creates a virtual table, whose contents are retrieved from an existing base table.
+      d) views - Creates a virtual table, whose contents are retrieved from an existing base table.<br/>
-      e) stored_procedure - Implements non-parametric and parametric routines.
+      e) stored_procedure - Implements non-parametric and parametric routines.<br/>
-      f) function - Implementation of the second type of stored routine.
+      f) function - Implementation of the second type of stored routine.<br/>
       g) triggers - Implements 'BEFORE INSERT' and 'AFTER INSERT' triggers.